Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Methods

 where $\varphi_0 = (\pi f_0 \tau_0)^{-1}$ is the measured loss angle of the bare substrate, $\varphi = (\pi f \tau)^{-1}$ is the measured loss angle of the coated disk. $D$ is the frequency-dependent measured \textit{dilution factor} \cite{Li14},

 where $m_0$, $m$ is the disk mass as measured before and after the coating deposition, respectively.

-We measured modes from $\sim$2.5 to $\sim$39 kHz for each disk, in a frequency band which partially overlaps with the detection band of ground-based gravitational-wave detectors ($10 - 10^4$ Hz).
+We measured modes from $\sim$2.5 to $\sim$39 kHz for each fused-silica disk, in a frequency band which partially overlaps with the detection band of ground-based gravitational-wave detectors ($10 - 10^4$ Hz).
 In order to avoid systematic damping from suspension and ambient pressure, we used two clamp-free in-vacuum Gentle Nodal Suspension (GeNS) systems \cite{Cesarini09}, shown in Fig. \ref{FIG.GeNSs}.
 This kind of system is currently the preferred solution of the Virgo and LIGO Collaborations for performing internal friction measurements \cite{Granata20,Vajente17}.

-The disks were first measured at LMA before and after coating deposition, then measured, annealed and measured again at Universit\`{a} degli Studi di Urbino Carlo Bo (UniUrb).
-After deposition, coating Young modulus $Y$ and Poisson ratio $\nu$ were estimated by fitting finite-element simulations to the measured dilution factor via least-squares numerical regression \cite{Granata20}.
+The fused-silica disks were first measured at LMA before and after coating deposition, then measured, annealed and measured again at Universit\`{a} degli Studi di Urbino Carlo Bo (UniUrb).
+After deposition, coating Young modulus $Y$ and Poisson ratio $\nu$ were estimated by fitting finite-element simulations to the measured dilution factor via least-squares numerical regression where we used values of substrate thickness previously determined by fitting the measured mode frequencies with a specific sub-set of simulations \cite{Granata20}.
 Further details about our GeNS systems, finite-element simulations and data analysis are available elsewhere \cite{Granata20,Granata16}.